-University of Alberta
+MLIS, University of Alberta

-University of Calgary
+BA (Hons.), University of Calgary

-Upcoming Scholarly Presentations:
+Recent Scholarly Presentations:

 Pearl Herscovitch and Madelaine Vanderwerff (2019).
 If you build it, will they (really) come?
 Proximity and Other Factors Affecting Education Students’ Use of Mount Royal Library's Curriculum Collection.
 10th International Evidence Based Library and Information Practice Conference (EBLIP).
 University of Strathclyde, Glasgow, UK.